romland/itemLens/README.md

 ### The Workaround: iOS Shortcuts

-If you want to share things directly into itemLens on an iPhone, the best workaround is to build a quick iOS Shortcut:
+If you want to share things directly into Troves on an iPhone, the best workaround is to build a quick iOS Shortcut:
 1. Open the **Shortcuts** app on your iPhone and create a new shortcut.
 2. Tap the **(i)** icon at the bottom and turn on **Show in Share Sheet**.
 3. Set it to accept **URLs, Text, and Images**.